bilgeozcay/bank_campaign/README.md

 # Next Steps
 Additional variables that was not used in modeling should be further explored to improve model performance.<br>
 Also, various methodologies for feature selection should be looked into, as Sequential Feature Selection did not yield optimal results.<br>
-Due to time limitations, hyperparameters of SVC was not tuned, as the process is effort intensive.
+If time allows, hyperparameters of SVC can be tuned better, as the process is effort intensive.
 However, if tuned properly, SVC has the potential to outperform other models in this use case.